aardappel/lobster/lobster/docs/source/implementation.md

 `lobster` target) placed in the main lobster folder much like Windows.

-To develop Lobster code on OS X, easiest probably is to use the command line version (use the -c option to tell it it's not running from an app bundle).
-Many OS X editors support running a command line compiler, e.g. Komodo Edit with Tools -\> Run Command.
+To develop Lobster code on OS X, easiest probably is to use the command line version.
+Many OS X editors support running a command line compiler, e.g.
+SublimeText, or Komodo Edit with Tools -\> Run Command.

 Alternatively, you could add your lobster source (and extra data it might need) to the Xcode project, and add it to the build rules such that these are copied